 HOW DO I INVEST IN TIMBER?

 TIMO Account.
 A TIMO account is a dedicated account with a timberland investment manager.
 It offers a good portfolio, but care must be taken to pick the right manager.
 TIMO Managed Fund.
 This fund offers limited control of the investment.
 However, pooled funds offer critical mass to buy larger properties.
 Fund of Funds.
 This is a very limited way of investing in timber that offers less control.
 It is typically low maintenance for you, but you have little control over the investment, and the fees can be higher.
 Public Equity.
 Buying publicly traded shares could be risky but offers a lot of liquidity.
 You are also very limited in what you can invest.

 WHAT ARE OTHER WAYS TO DRAW INCOME FROM TIMBERLAND?

-Besides harvesting timber, there are a number of services and assets which can produce revenue: Mineral rights.
-Some forests contain surface minerals, such as gravel and natural resources like natural gas deposits.
+Besides harvesting timber, there are a number of services and assets that can produce revenue: Mineral rights.
+Some forests contain surface minerals, such as gravel, and natural resources, like natural gas deposits.
 Landowners can sell or lease access rights to these minerals.
 Recreational land leases.
-Land owners are able to charge groups and individuals for recreational land access to hunters and fishermen.
+Landowners are able to charge groups and individuals for recreational land access to hunters and fishermen.
 Stream mitigation credits.
 Under the right conditions, these can help offset activities producing adverse environmental impacts.
 Right-of-way and access rights.
 Leasing land to power transmission lines, cellular phone towers, natural gas pipelines, and even wind farms are all viable options.
 Conservation credits.
 Landowners can receive credits for encouraging endangered species or biodiversity.